Pankaj-Str/Complete-Python-Mastery/07 Assignments/README.md

 ### Assignment 3: If-Else Statements and Logical Operators

-Certainly!
-Here's a detailed explanation for each task along with sample outputs:

 1. **Grade Classifier:**
    **Task:** This program prompts the user to enter their exam score and then classifies their grade based on the score.
    **Sample Output:**